greenhousegaslab/geostatistical_inverse_modeling/README.md

 Scripts customized to run the included case study
 ----------------------------------------------------------

-Case study description: <br>
-The case study here is identical to the first case study in Miller et al. (GMD).
-As a result, the fluxes estimated by these scripts can be compared directly with the first case study in Miller et al. (GMD).
+The case study here is identical to the first case study in Miller et al. (2019).
+As a result, the fluxes estimated by these scripts can be compared directly with the first case study in Miller et al. (2019).
+All of the input files for the case study are available on Zenodo at www.dx.doi.org/10.5281/zenodo.3241467.

-In this case study, we estimate 6 weeks of CO2 fluxes (July through mid-August 2015) across North America using observations from the OCO-2 satellite.
-Specifically, these scripts will estimate CO2 fluxes at a 3-hourly time resolution and 1 degree by 1 degree spatial resolution across the US.
-The observations used in this case study are synthetic; they were generated using fluxes from NOAA's CarbonTracker product and using the Weather Research and Forecasting (WRF) model paired with the STILT model.
+In this case study, we estimate 6 weeks of CO<sub>2</sub> fluxes (July through mid-August 2015) across North America using observations from the OCO-2 satellite.
+Specifically, these scripts will estimate CO<sub>2</sub> fluxes at a 3-hourly time resolution and 1 degree by 1 degree spatial resolution across the US.
+The observations used in this case study are synthetic; they were generated using fluxes from NOAA's CarbonTracker product and using the Weather Research and Forecasting (WRF) model paired with the Stochastic Time-Inverted Lagrangian Transport (STILT) model.
 We further added noise to the synthetic observations to give them qualities more similar to real-world observations.

-In this particular case study, we generated an explicit H matrix using WRF-STILT model output from Arlyn Andrews and Mike Trudeau (NOAA).
+We use an explicit H matrix for this case study; these inputs were generated using the WRF-STILT model as part of NOAA's CarbonTracker-Lagrange project (https://www.esrl.noaa.gov/gmd/ccgg/carbontracker-lagrange/).

 Here is a summary of the different scripts that can be used to run this case study.
 To run each of these scripts, one only needs to provide a path to the model and data input files; all of the other inputs should be customized to the case study.
 These scripts will write the estimated fluxes (averaged over the entire 6-week time period) as a netcdf file.
 This file should contain all of the information needed to plot the estimated fluxes.